OFFICERS AND DIRECTORS – 2022 – 2023

 Secretary, Susan Craig: Susan and her family moved to Montclair in 1980 and, except for the years when she and her husband lived abroad, has remained committed to living in this town.
 During the years living in different countries, she observed how communities respond to and support their older residents, a background she brings to her involvement in the G.A.P.
 She was an ESL teacher of adults and worked with people from diverse cultures, languages and backgrounds; after her retirement she was a volunteer tutor with Literacy Volunteers of Northern NJ.
 She was the Co-Chair of the Senior Citizens Advisory Committee.

-Treasurer, Louella Dudley: Retired after 37 years of service as Director and /or Administrator of various health-related programs located in hospitals, e.g., Interfaith Medical Center, Baruch College, Community -based Alcoholism Treatment Centers, and New York City Department of Health.
+Officer/Essex County Liaison, Louella Dudley: Retired after 37 years of service as Director and /or Administrator of various health-related programs located in hospitals, e.g., Interfaith Medical Center, Baruch College, Community -based Alcoholism Treatment Centers, and New York City Department of Health.
 Louella developed, implemented, coordinated, and supervised service delivery and was Co-Chair of the Montclair Senior Citizen Advisory Committee.
 She is active in AARP, Montclair Arts Museum, Newark Museum, and other civic organizations.

-Director of Client Services, Gail Abramowitz: After a long and successful career in healthcare and nutrition, Gail finds herself immersed in volunteer efforts to improve the community.
+Officer,Director of Health Services, Gail Abramowitz: After a long and successful career in healthcare and nutrition, Gail finds herself immersed in volunteer efforts to improve the community.
 She was an SCAC Board Member, and currently works with Lifelong Montclair, Mountainside Hospital, and the Medical Reserve Corps.
 She considers it a privilege to work with mGAP to enhance the lives of seniors by providing social, emotional, and other support services that are synergistic to those already available in our community.

-Director of Research, Jeanette Jimenez: Jean is an accomplished business professional in the financial and academic industries with an extensive background in communications, training and development and proven administrative support to senior management.
+Officer/Development Associate, Jeanette Jimenez: Jean is an accomplished business professional in the financial and academic industries with an extensive background in communications, training and development and proven administrative support to senior management.
 She worked with a technical school to teach computer skills.

-Officer Annette Weis: Annette Weis was the Director of Development at Essex County College where she secured private and government funding and re-established The ECC Foundation.
+Officer, Annette Weis: Annette Weis was the Director of Development at Essex County College where she secured private and government funding and re-established The ECC Foundation.
 Ms. Weis served as Vice President for Human Resources with the Barnabas Health System for over ten years.
 Early in her career, she worked for Marcom, Inc., a long range strategic planning company with Fortune 500 companies and governmental agencies as clients.
 Currently the president of Aging in Montclair, her volunteer work includes: past president and current advisor to The American Society of Dowsers, a 3000 member international educational and scientific organization; and trustee in charge of programming for over ten years with the Metaphysical Society for New Jersey.